blackrockstraitor/blackrockstraitor/README.md

 - PLEASE BE MY FRIEND I LOVE MEETING NEW PEOPLE !
 But be weary I am very forgetful and can forget who you are plus I get distracted VERY easily .
 I also can get uncomfortable easily mainly around ships and certain words/jokes .

-- I love my family so much they mean everything to me !! <3
+- I love my family so much they mean evrrything to me !! <3

-- I LOVE making gift skins especially for my family as it is my love language and something for me to do that I enjoy doing so just ask !!!
-Just because I am nice enough to make skins for you , does NOT mean you can abuse that power by asking me for skins all the time unless I offer them myself or we make a deal ..
+- I LOVE making gift skins especially for my family or close friends as it is my love language and something for me to do that I enjoy doing so just ask !!!
+But just because I am nice enough to make skins for you , does NOT mean you can abuse that power by asking me for skins all the time unless I offer them myself or we make a deal ..
 Do not expect any art from me as I am a retired artist .
-PLEAS GIFT SKINS TO ME I LOVE GUIFT SKINS SO MUCH THEY MEAN SO MUCH TO ME ..
+PLEAS GIFT SKINS TO ME I LOVE GUIFT SKINS SO MUCH THEY MEAN SO MUCH TO ME .. :3

 - I won't put DNC in my skins names as I don't see how that prevents copying but that does NOT mean you can copy my skins especially the gifted ones or take too heavy of inspiration from them !
 I'd prefer you to ask me before taking inspiration so I don't think you're copying me ...